Email Marketing Dictionary

 mobile-aware email design: Email design approach that uses basic coding techniques to create a single email rendering that’s suitable for a range of screen sizes, but is deferential to smartphones

-multipart MIME (Multipurpose Internet Mail Extensions) protocol: An email format standard that allows you to bundle an HTML version, plain-text version, and other versions of your email together in one package; the receiving device’s capabilities or the subscriber’s preferences then determine which version is displayed; also see HTML version or part and plain text version or part
+multipart MIME (Multipurpose Internet Mail Extensions) protocol: An email format standard that allows you to bundle an HTML version, plain-text version, and other versions of your email together in one package; the receiving device’s capabilities or the subscriber’s preferences then determine which version is displayed

-navigation bar: A row of links to important pages on your website
+navigation bar: A row, column, or grid of links to key pages on your website

-newsjacking: Leveraging the popularity of a news story, event, or cultural phenomena to promote yourself or your company
+newsjacking: Leveraging the popularity of a news story, event, or cultural phenomenon to promote yourself or your company

 onboarding: The process of familiarizing new subscribers with your email program and your brand using your signup confirmation page and welcome emails

-open reach: The percentage of your subscribers that have opened at least one of your emails over a period of time (e.g., over the past month or quarter)
+open reach: The percentage of your subscribers that have opened at least one of your emails during a period of time (e.g., month, quarter, or year)

-open subscription form: An email signup form that’s accessible without purchase, account creation, registration, etc.
+open subscription form: An email signup form that’s accessible without making a purchase or signing into an account

 opt down: When a subscriber chooses to receive a brand’s emails less frequently

-opt-in e-append: When a brand sends an email to people asking them for permission to email them in the future; also see opt-out e-append
+opt-in e-append: When a brand uses a third-party data broker to add email addresses to its customer profiles that are missing them and then sends those customers an email to them asking for permission to email them in the future; also see opt-out e-append

-opt-in email marketing: Sending email only to those who have given you permission to do so; also see opt-out email marketing
+opt-in email marketing: Sending email only to those who have given you permission to do so

-opt-out e-append: When a brand sends an email to people informing them that they will continue to receive emails from the brand if they don’t opt out; ; also see opt-in e-append
+opt-out e-append: When a brand uses a third-party data broker to add email addresses to its customer profiles that are missing them and then sends those customers an email informing them that they will continue to receive emails from the brand if they don’t opt out; also see opt-in e-append

-opt-out email marketing: Sending email to those who have not given you permission to do so and requiring them to unsubscribe or mark your emails as spam if they don’t want to receive future emails; also see opt-in email marketing
+opt-out email marketing: Sending email to those who have not given you permission to do so and requiring them to unsubscribe or mark your emails as spam if they don’t want to receive future emails

 opt over: When a subscriber opts into one of your other channels, such as social or mobile, during your email unsubscribe process

-owned media: Media content that’s produced by a brand and distributed to an audience the brand developed via a closed platform controlled by the brand, such as a brand’s website, brochures, in-store signage, and events; also see earned media, granted media, leased media, and paid media
+owned media: Media content that’s produced by a brand and distributed to an audience the brand developed via a closed platform controlled by the brand, such as a brand’s website, brochures, in-store signage, and events

-paid media: Media content produced by a brand and distributed to an audience developed by a third party via a closed platform controlled by that third party, such as TV ads, radio ads, newspaper ads, billboards, search ads, and display ads; also see earned media, granted media, leased media, and owned media
+paid media: Media content produced by a brand and distributed to an audience developed by a third party via a closed platform controlled by that third party, such as TV ads, radio ads, newspaper ads, billboards, search ads, and display ads

-passive consent: Permission indicated when a person does not act to keep you from adding them to your email list (e.g., not unchecking a pre-checked box); also see active consent
+passive consent: Permission indicated when a person does not act to keep you from adding them to your email list (e.g., not unchecking a pre-checked box)

 permission: Actively or passively agreeing to receive promotional email

-personalization: Including information that’s unique or particular to the recipient in the subject line or body copy of an email
+personalization: Including content that’s unique or particular to the subscriber in the envelope or body content of an email based on their geography, demographics, behavior, or other factors

-plain text version or part: The text-only part of a multipart MIME email that supports only text and some basic symbols; also see multipart MIME (Multipurpose Internet Mail Extensions) protocol and HTML version or part
+plain text version or MIME part: The text-only part of a multipart MIME email that supports only text and some basic symbols

-preference center: Webpage that displays a subscriber’s email address and other details, such as profile information (i.e., zip code, etc.) and communication preferences (i.e., topics of interest, etc.), and allows them to make changes as well as unsubscribe
+preference center: Webpage that displays a subscriber’s email address and other details, such as profile information (e.g., zip or postal code, etc.) and communication preferences (e.g., topics of interest, etc.), and allows them to make changes as well as unsubscribe

-preheader text: Visible or hidden HTML text positioned at the very top of an email’s body content that is used to control what appears as preview text; also see preview text
+preheader text: Visible or hidden HTML text positioned at the very top of an email’s body content that is used to control what appears as preview text; also see preview content

 preview pane: A window in some email clients that allows subscribers to view a smaller portion of an email than if the email were opened in its own window